WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Development

-This game was built with HTML, CSS and JavaScript and you can see some of my code in the [app.js](js/app.js) file in this repository.
-Whilst building it I developed the following skills:
+This game was built with HTML, CSS and JavaScript and you can see most of my code in the [app.js](js/app.js) file in this repository.
+Whilst building it I further improved the following skills:

 * [x] Object-oriented JavaScript
 * [x] ES6 (especially the use of classes, arrow functions and template literals/strings)